Back to Blog

 My Diversification Breakdown

 Here is how I currently think about spreading my net worth across different asset classes.
 I hold individual stocks, primarily US and UAE listed companies.
 I have ETFs that give me broad market exposure.
-I hold some crypto, mainly Bitcoin and Ethereum.
+I hold some crypto, mainly Bitcoin and Ethereum, stored on a hardware wallet for security.
 I own real estate in two different countries.
 I have money in P2P lending platforms like Bondora Go & Grow for alternative income.
 And I keep a meaningful cash reserve across four different bank accounts.

 On the currency side, my income and assets are split between US dollars and euros.
 This is not an accident.
 If the dollar weakens significantly, my euro-denominated assets hold their value, and vice versa.
 On the country side, I have financial ties to both the UAE and Lithuania, which means I am not entirely dependent on the economic or political stability of any single jurisdiction.